rajaryan2007/opengl-ffmpeg-VideoPlayer/README.md

-still now working properly but soon will work but play able
+still not working properly but soon will work but play able